jdlph/shortest-path-algorithms/README.md

 2. Parallel implementation of the all-pair shortest-path (APSP) aglorithms;
 3. Implementation of k-shortest-paths (KSP) algorithm (i.e., Yen's algorithm);
 4. Static User Equilibrium (UE) Traffic Assignment using Frank-Wolfe algorithm;
-5. Static System Optimum (SO) Traffic Assignment using Lagrangian Relexation.

 Some others might include implemenations of heaps suitable for SP algorithms (i.e, with decrease-key(h, newval, i) operation/iterface) to further improve the performances of SP algorithms.
 Spcifically,

-6. implementation of binary heap;
+1. Implementation of binary heap;
-7. implementation of Fibonacci heap.
+2. Implementation of Fibonacci heap.

 Three major goals are made to this project.